 IKEA founder Ingvar Kamprad dismisses retail planning starting with an average gross margin percentage goal.
 The excerpt below is from his book Leading by Design.

-I say to the economists, “What the hell is ‘percentage’ anyhow ?” – INGVAR KAMPRAD
+I say to the retail "experts", “What the hell is ‘percentage’ anyhow ?” – INGVAR KAMPRAD

 In 1995 the IKEA furniture store started selling hotdogs at five kronor ($ 0,50) each, as opposed to the usual price of ten to fifteen kronor.
 This investment was at once successful, and today it contributes to the growing restaurant and food sector by turning over 1,6 billion kronor in 1997, and alone answering for exports from Sweden amounting to 700 million kronor.
 That makes IKEA Sweden’s leading food exporter.